jnozzi/cocoadev.com/markdown/FileSize.md

-Is there any way to figure out how large a standard text file will be just by using the text in an General/NSTextView?
+Is there any way to figure out how large a standard text file will be just by using the text in an NSTextView?
 I want to have a display showing the current size a file will be if saved at that time.

 ----

-You can do a character count, by getting the *length* of the *stringValue* of the General/NSTextView instance in question.
+You can do a character count, by getting the *length* of the *stringValue* of the NSTextView instance in question.
 If you're dealing with an 8 bit character code -- plain ASCII, for instance you can just multiply that times the length -- I think unicode is 16 bit, but I might be wrong... anyhow -- that's pretty much the only way I can think of.
 However keep in mind that that won't really tell you how much space your file will hog up on the drive.
 That will depend on how your drive is formated.

 ----